 FP Canada awards the internationally recognized CERTIFIED FINANCIAL PLANNER[®] marks in Canada to those who meet, on an ongoing basis, FP Canada's requirements for CFP[®] certification.
-These individuals have been certified to use CFP, CERTIFIED FINANCIAL PLANNER and GPP® certification trademarks (collectively, the CFP Marks).
+These individuals have been certified to use CFP, CERTIFIED FINANCIAL PLANNER and composition trademarks (collectively, the CFP Marks).
 The CFP Marks are symbols of professional distinction entrusted to individuals who have successfully completed a specialized program of study, standardized national examinations and financial planning work experience.

-FP Canada also awards the QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM] marks and certification in Canada.
+FP Canada also awards the QAFP[TM], QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM] and QAFP marks (the QAFP Marks) and certification in Canada.
 QAFP professionals are equipped to provide financial planning strategies and solutions for clients who have less complex financial planning needs.